multiversx/mx-docs/docs/sdk-and-tools/rest-api/gateway-overview.md

 title: Gateway overview
 ---

-## Overview of Elrond Gateway Rest API
+## Overview of Elrond Gateway REST API

 The Elrond's Gateway REST API can be used by any application - dApp, desktop or server application - to interact with the Blockchain.
 The Gateway is backed by the [proxy](/sdk-and-tools/proxy) and the names Gateway or Proxy are often referred as the same thing.